How Enlightened was the Enlightenment?

 Roy Porter (reviewing Brian Easlea 1982) says that Easlea is in the tradition of the Romantics, William Blake, Lewis Mumford, Arthur Koestler, Herbert Marcuse, Theodore Roszak.
 Easlea contextualises the mechanical philosophy, alongside the history of witches, in Witch- hunting, Magic and the New Philosophy, 1980.

-of Magic: from Antiquity to the Enlightenment, by Brian Copenhaver.
-Book
+from Antiquity to the Enlightenment, by Brian Copenhaver.
+Book review, by Rowan

 I would add that some ecologists also look for a more ‘wholistic’ or organic way of understanding nature, and our place in it.